NON-COPYRIGHTED MUSIC FOR YOUTUBE

-So, do a proper research and read their guidelines before using them.
-You can learn more by going through their about page.
+So, do proper research and read their guidelines before using them.
+You can learn more by going through there about the page.

 NCS has a YouTube channel by the name Nocopyrightsounds where they upload all free music.

-They also have a website by the name NCS where you can sort all music by categories, most viewed, and playlists.
+They also have a website by the name NCS where you can sort all music by categories, most viewed, and playlist.

-If you are using their music, you have to give credit in your video description.
+If you are using their music, give credit in your video description.